Using WordPress for SEO is a good first step. Read on to find out why.

 2. Review Site Structure and Fix Issues

-One of the first basic but critical steps before moving on is to check your site structure.
+Before moving on, one of the first basic but critical steps is to check your site structure.
 Do a thorough check of your whole site and fix any issues.
 Some of the issues to watch out for are:

 - Ensure site links are in place